 Anne Christensen is a longtime yoga practitioner and Yoga Alliance registered 200-hour teacher.
 Her practice is holistic and focuses on increasing strength, balance, and flexibility.
 Classes range from Yin, Restorative, Stretch, Gentle, Basics, Chair Yoga, to Specialty classes developed for those working in high-stress environments including first responders, emergency personnel, and those with physical challenges.

 A varied background with fashion industry professionals, journalists, and first responders has highlighted the tolls that daily stress and repetitive movements can have on the body and mind.
 An area of special interest is how the centuries old yoga practice may improve mental resiliency and prevent debilitating physical injuries for those employed in challenging professions.

 Anne's path to yoga came about by accident.
 As a lifelong athlete, Anne joined a Basics class with Patty Pierce at Black Dog Yoga in Sherman Oaks, California, on a whim and was amazed at the combined physical exertion and mental quiet.
 Since then, the practice has continued with teachers as varied as Jenny Brill, Karen Apostolina, and Heidi Kaufman.
-Anne is certified through Yoga Blend in Burbank under the tutelage of Christy Marsden, Nicole Eber, and Bekah Turner.
+Anne is certified through Yoga Blend in Burbank under the tutelage of Christy Marsden, Nicole Eber, and Bekah Finch.
 The future goal is to pursue an advanced 300-hour trauma-informed yoga certificate to offer the benefits of yoga to a wider audience.

 As a native of Denmark, Anne has taught yoga to patients and volunteers at the Danish Heart Association, residents at the rehabilitation facility Fontænehuset Frederikshavn, and members of the Workers' Union North (AOF Nord).
 Anne currently lives in Los Angeles, California, with her husband and two cats.